Distil Or Distill – British English vs. American English

 Exceptions

-• The distilation process removes impurities.
+• The distillation process removes impurities.

 FAQs

-“Distil into” typically means to separate or transform something into its essential or most important components through the process of distilation.
+“Distil into” typically means to separate or transform something into its essential or most important components through the process of distillation.
 It implies refining or concentrating a substance by removing impurities or extracting valuable elements.

 In writing, “distil” typically means to condense or refine information, ideas, or language into its most essential or important elements.
 It involves simplifying complex concepts or details to make them clearer and more accessible to the reader.